 The pricing of this venue depends greatly on the number of guests in attendance, in fact, it may even be free!
 To rent this venue for a reception, you’re required to have a minimum of 75 guests, but no more than 300.
 Pricing for Friday reception is $2500 for 75-99 guests, $2000 for 100-149, and $1000 for $150-199.
 Pricing for Saturday reception is $3000 for 75-99 guests, $2500 for 100-149, and $1500 for 150-200.
 Pricing for a Sunday reception is $2000 for 75-99, $1000 for 100-125 and the fee is completely waived for an excess of 125.
 The reason the pricing changes is because you are required to use their caterer and pricing starts at $55 per person.
 A ceremony alone is $1150 for 46-50 seated guests (and possibly an additional 160 standing guests) for the use of the atrium.

 $1,000 – New Orleans

-For a Thursday or Sunday event, the rental fee begins at $1000, for Friday it starts at $1500 and for Saturday it begins at $2000.
+For a Thursday or Sunday event, the rental fee is $1000, for Friday it is $1500 and for Saturday it is $2000.
 Rental of the home includes the furnishings and all of the gardens.
-Rates come based on a 3 hour event with a 2 hour set up and 1 hour tear down.
-You can get additional hours at $400.
-In addition, you may also access the house two hours before your 3-hour event for pictures and dressing.
-You must use Ralph Brennan Catering & Events for catering and there are food and beverage minimums starting at $3000 depending on the rental date.
+Rates are based on a 3 hour event with a 2 hour set up and 1 hour tear down.
+Additional hours are available at $400 an hour.
+You may also access the house two hours before your 3-hour event for pictures and dressing.
+Must use Ralph Brennan Catering & Events for catering and there are food and beverage minimums starting at $3000 depending on the rental date.

 $2,500 – French Quarter